 Helping clients assess the retention and disposal of legacy data

 Assisting clients with the assessment of process and technology solutions for electronic discovery and information governance

 Jonathan helped found, was the ﬁrst Chair of, and is currently Chair Emeritus of The Sedona Conference® Working Group on Electronic Document Retention and Production (WG-1).
 He also serves on the Advisory Board of The Sedona Conference®.
 Jonathan was a founding co-chair of the Georgetown University Law School eDiscovery Institute.
 Jonathan also serves on the Advisory Committee on the Electronic Records Archives for the United States National Archives and Records Administration (NARA) and is a member of the International Association of Privacy Professionals along with several other trade and bar associations.

 Jonathan received a J.D. from the University of Minnesota Law School (cum laude) and a B.A. from the University of Notre Dame (cum laude).
-Jonathan is admitted to practice in the District of Columbia and in Minnesota.
+Jonathan is admitted to practice in the District of Columbia, Virginia and in Minnesota.